-The By-laws of S&T provide that the number of directors constituting the S&T Board will consist of not less than nine nor more than 17, with the exact number to be fixed and determined from time to time by resolution of a majority of the S&T Board.
+The S&T Board determines the number of directors to nominate for election.
+The By-laws of S&T provide that the number of directors constituting the Board will consist of not less than nine nor more than 17, with the exact number to be fixed and determined from time to time by resolution of a majority of the Board.
+For this annual meeting, the Board fixed the number of directors to be elected at 11.

-There are currently 11 directors comprising the S&T Board.
-The S&T Board has nominated the 11 persons named below for election at the Annual Meeting, all of whom are incumbent directors up for re-election.
+There are currently 12 directors comprising the Board, however, Steven J. Weingarten intends to retire from the Board effective upon the expiration of his term immediately following the Annual Meeting.
+The Board has nominated the 11 persons named below for election at the Annual Meeting, all of whom are incumbent directors standing for re-election.
 Proxies cannot be voted for a greater number of persons than the number of nominees named in this Proxy Statement.

-The nominees were each recommended by our Nominating Committee to the S&T Board.
-Directors are elected annually, and each director nominee elected at the Annual Meeting will serve for a term expiring at the 2024 S&T Annual Meeting of Shareholders, until his or her successor has been elected and qualified, or until his or her earlier death, resignation, removal or disqualification.
-All nominees have indicated their willingness to serve, if elected, but if any should be unable to serve or unwilling to serve for good cause, proxies may be voted for a substitute nominee designated by the S&T Board.
+The Nominating Committee recommended each of the nominees to the Board.
+Directors are elected annually, and each director nominee elected at the Annual Meeting will serve for a term expiring at the 2025 S&T annual meeting of shareholders, until his or her successor has been elected and qualified, or until his or her earlier death, resignation, removal or disqualification.
+All nominees have indicated their willingness to serve, if elected, but if any should be unable to serve or unwilling to serve for good cause, proxies may be voted for a substitute nominee designated by the Board.
 There are no family relationships between or among any of our directors, executive officers or persons nominated or chosen to become a director or executive officer.
 Unless otherwise instructed, the proxy holders will vote the proxies received by them for the nominees named below.

-Set forth below is a brief description of the principal occupation and business experience of each of our nominees for director, as well as a summary of the qualifications of each nominee and continuing director to serve on the S&T Board.
-The S&T Board has had significant experience with each of the incumbent directors and has had the opportunity to assess the contributions that each director has made to the S&T Board as well as each director's industry knowledge, judgment and leadership capabilities.
-The Nominating Committee continually assesses the tenure and diversity of the S&T Board and seeks opportunities, within the constraint of the size of the S&T Board, to include a mix of directors with S&T Board experience and with fresh perspectives.
-The average tenure of the S&T Board is 11.7 years and S&T's Guidelines include a mandatory director retirement age of 72.
-In the last six years, the Nominating Committee has had the opportunity to add six (55% of the 11 director nominees) new directors to the S&T Board to further diversify the S&T Board's industry knowledge, judgment, gender, minority status and leadership capabilities.
-The S&T Board has two female directors and one African American director.
-The following directors were appointed to the S&T Board in the last six years: Christina A. Cassotis, David G. Antolik, Lewis W. Adkins, Jr., Peter R. Barsz, William J. Hieb, and Christopher J. McComish.
+Set forth below is a brief description of the principal occupation and business experience of each of our nominees for director, as well as a summary of the qualifications of each nominee and continuing director to serve on the Board.
+The Board has had significant experience with each of the incumbent directors and has had the opportunity to assess the contributions that each director has made to the Board as well as each director's industry knowledge, judgment and leadership capabilities.
+The Nominating Committee continually assesses the tenure and diversity of the Board and seeks opportunities, within the constraint of the size of the Board, to include a mix of directors with Board experience and with fresh perspectives.
+The average tenure of the current Board is 11.7 years and S&T's Guidelines include a mandatory director retirement age of 72.
+In the last seven years, the Nominating Committee has had the opportunity to add seven (64% of the 11 director nominees) new directors to the Board to further diversify the Board's industry knowledge, experience, judgment, gender, minority status and leadership capabilities.
+The Board has two female directors, one African American director and one Asian director.
+The following directors were appointed to the Board in the last seven years: Christina A. Cassotis, David G. Antolik, Lewis W. Adkins, Jr., Peter R. Barsz, William J. Hieb, Christopher J. McComish, and Bhaskar Ramachandran.